Email FacebookTwitterMenu burgerClose thin

 Financial Planning Tips

-• If you need help building a financial plan for you and your family, but don’t know where to turn, a financial advisor’s insights and guidance can make a world of difference for you.
-If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• If you need help building a financial plan, but don’t know where to turn, consider working with a financial advisor.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Be sure to research a financial planner’s fee structure before you sign any formal agreements.
 This way, you’ll have an idea of what kinds of fees you’ll be on the hook for.
 You should also ask whether they are fee-based or fee-only.
 This will determine if they can earn third-party commissions or not.

 • With each financial planner you research, check their credentials.
-Look to see if they hold a certified financial planner (CFP) designation or any others.
+Look to see if they hold a Certified Financial Planner™ (CFP®) designation or any others.
 You can also use FINRA’s BrokerCheck tool to research a planner’s background and check for any disciplinary or legal issues.

 Photo credit: ©iStock.com/Szepy, ©iStock.com/skynesher, ©iStock.com/kate_sept2004